-#10 — Adding too many commas
+#10 — Adding too many details with commas

 Lately, I’ve had a few authors use commas to add detail after detail onto a sentence.
 But they don’t realize how jam-packed the sentence becomes.
 Here are two fictional examples: